lyquyen551999/11401_CS203A/Lessons/Linked_list/README.md

-# Module 03: Linked List - The Chain
+# Linked List - The Chain

 ## 1. Concept: The Scavenger Hunt
 Remember how Arrays are like houses on a single street?
 Well, a **Linked List** is like a **Scavenger Hunt** (Trò chơi truy tìm kho báu).